-Effective, child-centred pedagogy, which is responsive, dynamic and embedded in strong relationships, is essential to realising the ambition of this curriculum.
+Effective, child-centred pedagogy, which is responsive, dynamic and embedded in strong relationships, is essential to realising the ambition of the Curriculum for Wales.

 Understanding what effective pedagogy is will support your team to confidently embed the new curriculum and achieve high-quality learning that supports children’s progress and development.